sirisha-kedarsetty/HR-Analytics/README.md

    - [Recommendition](#recommendition)

 ### Project Overview
-  This data analysis project aims to provide insoghts into the HR analystics of a chocaltier company.
-By analysis various asspects of data, we seek to identify trends, make data driven recomendations, and gain a deeper understanding of the emplyee wages and recruitment.
+ This data analysis project aims to provide insights into the HR analytics of a chocolatier company.
+By analyzing various aspects of data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of employee wages and recruitment.
+Please check GitHub.

 ### Data Source
 HR Data: The primary dataset usedd for this analysis is an excel format dataset cantaining detailed information about employees and wages.